dengsgo/go-decorator/README.md

 > Don`t apply it in production environment !!!
 > Project is still under iterative development and is open for testing only.

-`go-decorator` is a compilation chaining tool that implements the decorator feature of the Go language.
+`go-decorator`, **go language middleware tool using annotation-injected decorators**.

+## Feature

-Using this tool, you can use the decorator `decoratorfunctionName` by annotating the function with `//go:decoratorfunctionName`, which allows you to quickly inject sample code, change the behavior of the function, control the flow of logic, and more.
+- Annotating a function with `//go:decoratorfunctionName` allows you to use the decorator `decoratorfunctionName` for quick sample code injection, non-intrusive changes to function behavior, controlling the flow of logic, and more;
+- Implement a function of type func(*decor.Context), such as a decorator, that can be used on any top-level function.
+- Multiple (line) `//go:decor` decorators are allowed to decorate functions;
+- Friendly error hints that can more accurately detect problems at compile time and provide the cause of the error and the line number (e.g. missing decorator or package reference, etc.).
+- The target functions only operate at compile time without compromising the performance of the compiled program or causing reflection.
+- A basic bootstrap document.

-The usage scenarios of decorators can be compared to other languages, such as Python and TypeScript.
+The usage scenarios of decorators can be compared to other languages like Python and TypeScript.

 `go-decorator` is a decorator injection performed during compilation, so it does not damage the source files of your project, nor does it generate new `.go` files or other unnecessary files in the project.
 It is completely different from the `go:generate` generative expression.